haavamoa/RetrospectiveClient/README.md

 - Run `nuke`
   - Let it compile the solution
 - Go to `\src\Retrospective.Clients.WPF\bin\Debug` and start `Retrospective.Clients.WPF.exe`
-- Copy the folder `Debug` folder to whatever place you want and create a shurtcut of the `.exe`
+- Copy the folder `Debug` folder to whatever place you want and create a shortcut of the `.exe`

 ## **Screenshots / GIFs**

-### *Startup screen to start a retrospective and the dialog to choose wheter or not to announce the retrospective.Requires a nickname of the writer of the retrospective.*
+### *Startup screen to start a retrospective and the dialog to choose whether or not to announce the retrospective.Requires a nickname of the writer of the retrospective.*

 ![startingretro]